StarmanMartin/GCATR/README.md

 #### Description

 Prepares a list of R path string vector.
-Extracts all longest paths of the Graph G(X) and returns them as a list.
+Extracts all longest paths of the Graph G(X) and returns a list.
 If the graph shows a cycle the vector will be empty.
 Otherwise it returns a list of vector with all longest paths.<br>
 *2007 E. FIMMEL, C. J. MICHEL, AND L. STRÜNGMANN.
 N-nucleotide circular codes in graph theory*